eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/publisher/createPublisher.rst

 -------------------------------------

-Instead of using a :ref:`dds_layer_publisher_publisherQos`, the name of a profile can be used to create a Publisher with the |DomainParticipant::create_subscriber_with_profile-api|
+Instead of using a :ref:`dds_layer_publisher_publisherQos`, the name of a profile can be used to create a Publisher with the |DomainParticipant::create_publisher_with_profile-api|
 member function on the DomainParticipant instance.

 Mandatory arguments are: